ballerina-platform/ballerina-dev-website/components/healthcare/code/healthcare-bbe/ballerina-is-fhir.md

     "  }]" +
     "}";

-    // Parse it - you can pass the input string or a json as input and the
+    // Parse it - you can pass the input (as a string or a json) and the
     // type of the resource you want to parse. fhir:Patient patient = check fhirParser:parse(input, fhir:Patient).ensureType();